How can therapy help me?

-EMDR stands for Eye Movement Desensitization Reprocessing which is a long term for a current therapy used to treat conditions such as PTSD, Anxiety and Addictions.
+EMDR stands for Eye Movement Desensitization Reprocessing which is a long-term current therapy used to treat conditions such as PTSD, Anxiety, and Addiction.
 It is being used for more and more conditions such as Migraines or Phobias for instance.
 It entails creating a state of clarity without fear that processes the problem so that the symptoms cease to trigger a stress or trauma involuntary response.
-EMDR was discovered in the late 1980’s and since has evolved to be one of the leading types of therapy for complex trauma.
-With a trained professional, a client can experience a trauma without recreating the cycle but rather “desensitize” the feelings associated with it to no longer suffer from triggers.
+EMDR was discovered in the late 1980s and since has evolved to be one of the leading types of therapy for complex trauma.
+With a trained professional, a client can experience trauma without recreating the cycle but rather “desensitize” the feelings associated with it to no longer suffer from triggers.
 They can also create effective coping strategies for any future encounters with that stress or trauma.
 This does not alter memories but restores the natural system of coping.

 Why do people go to therapy and how do I know if it is right for me?

 People have many different motivations for coming to psychotherapy.
 Some may be going through a major life transition (unemployment, divorce, new job, etc.), or are not handling stressful circumstances well.
 Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts, and creative blocks.
 Therapy can help provide some much-needed encouragement and help with skills to get them through these periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.
 In short, people seeking psychotherapy are ready to meet the challenges in their lives and ready to make changes in their lives.

 What about medication vs. psychotherapy?